 6. Your business needs to save up for a major capital expense planned in 4 years that will cost \$5,000,000.
 Currently the business has \$450,000 saved in an investment fund earning 4.35% compounded monthly.
 How much does the business need to deposit into the fund at the end of every year to have enough money saved for the project?

-Solution \$1,044,548.68
+Solution b.
+If he wants to have \$50,000 left over at the end of the annuity, how much are his monthly payments?

-- 7. At age 60, Tiger has managed to save \$850,000 and decides to retire.
+- At age 60, Tiger has managed to save \$850,000 and decides to retire.
 He wants to receive equal payments at the beginning of each month for the next 25 years.
-The - annuity can earn 5.4% compounded quarterly. - b.
-If he wants to have \$50,000 left over at the end of the annuity, how much are his monthly payments?
+The annuity can earn 5.4% compounded quarterly. - a.
+If he plans on depleting the annuity, how much are his monthly payments?